awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 AWS CodeDeploy offers these benefits:
 + **Server, serverless, and container applications**\.
 AWS CodeDeploy lets you deploy both traditional applications on servers and applications that deploy a serverless AWS Lambda function version or an Amazon ECS application\.
 + **Automated deployments**\.
 AWS CodeDeploy fully automates your application deployments across your development, test, and production environments\.
 AWS CodeDeploy scales with your infrastructure so that you can deploy to one instance or thousands\.
 + **Minimize downtime**\.
 If your application uses the EC2/On\-Premises compute platform, AWS CodeDeploy helps maximize your application availability\.
 During an in\-place deployment, AWS CodeDeploy performs a rolling update across Amazon EC2 instances\.
 You can specify the number of instances to be taken offline at a time for updates\.
-During a blue/green deployment, the latest application revision is installed on replacement instances, and traffic is rerouted to these instances when you choose, either immediately or as soon as you are done testing the new environment\.
+During a blue/green deployment, the latest application revision is installed on replacement instances\.
+Traffic is rerouted to these instances when you choose, either immediately or as soon as you are done testing the new environment\.
 For both deployment types, AWS CodeDeploy tracks application health according to rules you configure\.
 + **Stop and roll back**\.
 You can automatically or manually stop and roll back deployments if there are errors\.
 + **Centralized control**\.
 You can launch and track the status of your deployments through the AWS CodeDeploy console or the AWS CLI\.
 You receive a report that lists when each application revision was deployed and to which Amazon EC2 instances\.
 + **Easy to adopt**\.
 AWS CodeDeploy is platform\-agnostic and works with any application\.
 You can easily reuse your setup code\.
 AWS CodeDeploy can also integrate with your software release process or continuous delivery toolchain\.